Sea Serpent Grand

 CABINS

-Main deck: 1 suite with double bed
+Main Deck: 1 Suite with a double bed

-TECHNICAL DETAILS
+TECHNICAL SPECS

-• Length: 43.3 meters / Width: 8.3 meters
+• Length: 43.3 Meters / Width: 8.3 Meters

-• Construction: Wooden ship
+• Construction: Wooden boat

-• Number of decks: 4
+• Number of Decks: 4

 • Generators: 2 x 60 KW / 1x 80KW

-• Motors: 2 x 720 HP CAT
+• Engines: 2 x 720 HP CAT

-• Desalination unit: 2 x 8000 l/day
+• Desalination Unit: 2 x 8000 l/day

-• Compressors: 3 x with a total of 950 l/min.
+• Compressors: 3 units, with a total of 950 liters/min.

-• Nitrox membrane: 900 l /min.
+• Nitrox membrane: 900 liters/min.

 SAFETY